The Best LVN-to-BSN Programs in California

 Applying to a California LVN-to-BSN Program

-Complete application, essay or personal statement, resume or CV, at least two references, transcripts
+- Common Admission Materials: Complete application, proof of vaccinations, essay or personal statement, resume or CV, standardized exam scores, references, transcripts.

-Most programs require or prefer a 3.0 or higher.
-If your GPA is borderline, talk to the admission staff.
+- GPA Requirement: Most programs require or prefer a 3.0 or higher.
+If your GPA is borderline, talk to the admissions staff.
 Other factors, such as exceptional experience, fluency in multiple languages, or other background considerations, may outweigh a lower GPA.

 Why Is California LVN-to-BSN Program Accreditation Important?